This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 This could well be disabled (false) as displaying

-images doesn't require too much CPU. |
+images does not require much CPU. |

 | Wi-Fi boost | wifi_boost |